TheGraphIndia/Graph-A-Thon/challenge-2.md

 ```
   yarn global add @graphprotocol/graph-cli
   ```
  - Create an empty folder and open it in your code editor (I love VSCode ❤️).
-Change directory to that folder and fire up your terminal pointing to that folder.
+Change the directory to that folder and fire up your terminal pointing to that folder.
  - Now we will initialize the subgraph using the following command
 ```
 graph init --studio SUBGRAPH_NAME